ansys/pyansys-dev-guide/doc/source/content-writing/content-contrib-setup/content-dev-environment.rst

 Install Git
 -----------

-You must have `Git <Git_>`_ or a graphical user interface (GUI) client for Git installed.
+You must have `Git`_ or a graphical user interface (GUI) client for Git installed.

 Because developers are accustomed to working in terminal environments, they tend to prefer using the Git command line, especially because it provides for greater control, customization, and automation.
 However, non-developer team members, such as project managers, designers, and writers, tend to prefer using a GUI client for Git.

-With a GUI client like `GitHub Desktop <GitHub_Desktop_>`_ or `Git Extensions <Git_Extensions_>`_, rather than having to remember complex command sequences, non-developer team members can use the visual clues that the GUI provides to better understand branching, PRs, merging, and history visualization.
+With a GUI client like `GitHub Desktop`_ or `Git Extensions`_, rather than having to remember complex command sequences, non-developer team members can use the visual clues that the GUI provides to better understand branching, PRs, merging, and history visualization.

 If you do not yet have Git or a GUI client for Git installed, install your preferred tool from an official channel.